M-Hernandez2/master_thesis/README.md

 Coastal agricultural tipping points of aquifer salinization due to climate-induced compound hazards

-A Thesis at The Pennsylvania State University, Department of Geosciences, 2025
+A Thesis at The Pennsylvania State University, 2025

 Contributing Authors: